-In July 2019, Michael was awarded a PhD in History at the University of Hull, after producing an AHRC-funded thesis on the bombardment of civilians during the First World War.
-He is now adapting this work into a book with Palgrave Macmillan.
+In July 2019, Michael was awarded a PhD in History by the University of Hull, after producing an AHRC-funded thesis on the bombardment of civilians during the First World War.
+This is now a book, published by Palgrave Macmillan in December 2021.

 Michael is open to media, research and historical consulting engagements.
 Please use the contact page.